 I need help with the Pages in my Canvas course.

 Canvas’ Pages feature is a content presentation tool.
-It is essentially a wiki--an easily editable webpage with WYSIWYG (What-You-See-Is-What-You-Get) editing so that you know immediately what you're creating.
+It is essentially a wiki--an easily editable webpage with WYSIWYG (What-You-See-Is-What-You-Get) editing so that you know immediately what you are creating.
 It includes a rich content editor, so you can use it as a place to put course material.
-Here’s a Pages video tutorial.
+Here is a Pages video tutorial.

 I want to change or reorganize the menu buttons at left in my Canvas course.

-Teachers can hide and reorder the menu buttons of the navigation menu along the left side of their Canvas courses.
-For a tutorial on how to reorganize this menu, please click here.
+Instructors can hide and reorder the menu buttons of the course navigation menu along the left side of their Canvas courses.
+View a tutorial on how to reorganize this menu.
 Please note that the Home button will always remain at the top and the Settings button (which is inaccessible and invisible to students) will always remain at the bottom.
-A hidden area's items can still be placed in Modules so for example a teacher could hide the Quizzes button but still place quizzes inside individual modules.
+A hidden area's items can still be placed inside of Modules, so for example, a teacher could hide the Quizzes button but still place quizzes inside individual modules.

 How can I set up announcements to display when students first enter my course?

 The Announcements section in your Canvas course cannot be set to be the "welcome screen",.
 The front page of the courses is a recent activity stream.
 To change the home page of the course, go to the left hand side of the screen and click on Home.
 The default is the communication stream of the course, in the dropdown menu, drop down to a page that you will design yourself, click update.
 Click edit this page, if you want to turn this into an announcement page, enter the date return, type your announcement, and save.
 Then the students will see this page when they enter the course.
 Next week you can go in and edit this page with a new date and announcement at the top of the page, and you can continue doing that.